-If vadadustat is approved and launched commercially, competing drugs may include EPOGEN® (epoetin alfa) and Aranesp® (darbepoetin alfa), both commercialized by Amgen, Procrit® (epoetin alfa), Eprex® (epoetin alfa), commercialized by Johnson & Johnson, and Mircera® (methoxy PEG-epoetin beta), commercialized by Vifor Pharma in the United States and Roche Holding Ltd. outside the United States.
+If vadadustat is approved and launched commercially, competing drugs may include EPOGEN® (epoetin alfa) and Aranesp® (darbepoetin alfa), both commercialized by Amgen, Procrit® (epoetin alfa) and Eprex® (epoetin alfa), both commercialized by Johnson & Johnson, and Mircera® (methoxy PEGepoetin beta), commercialized by Vifor Pharma in the United States and Roche Holding Ltd. outside the United States.
 We may also face competition from potential new anemia therapies.
 In addition, there are several other HIF product candidates in various stages of active development for anemia indications that may be in direct competition with vadadustat if and when they are approved and launched commercially.
-These candidates are being developed by such companies as FibroGen, in collaboration with AstraZeneca PLC in the United States and China and with Astellas Pharma Inc. in Europe and Asia, Japan Tobacco International, GlaxoSmithKline plc and Bayer HealthCare AG.
-FibroGen is currently in Phase 3 clinical development of its product candidate, roxadustat.
-Japan Tobacco International is currently in Phase 3 clinical development of its product candidate, and Bayer HealthCare AG is currently in Phase 3 clinical development of its product candidate, molidustat, in Japan.
+These candidates are being developed by such companies as FibroGen, in collaboration with AstraZeneca PLC, or AstraZeneca, in the United States and China and with Astellas Pharma Inc., or Astellas, in Europe and Asia, Japan Tobacco International, GlaxoSmithKline plc and Bayer HealthCare AG.
+FibroGen together with Astellas and AstraZeneca are currently in Phase 3 global clinical development of their product candidate, roxadustat.
+Japan Tobacco International and Bayer HealthCare AG are currently in Phase 3 clinical development of their product candidates in Japan.
+GlaxoSmithKline plc is currently in Phase 3 global clinical development of its product candidate, daprodustat.
 Some of these product candidates may launch in certain markets as early as 2019.
 In addition, certain companies are developing potential new therapies for renal-related diseases that could potentially reduce injectable ESA utilization and thus limit the market potential for vadadustat if they are approved and launched commercially.
 Other new therapies are in development for the treatment of conditions inclusive of renal anemia that may impact the market for anemia-targeted treatment.

 A biosimilar is a biologic product that is approved based on demonstrating that it is highly similar to an existing, FDA-approved branded biologic product.
 The patents for the existing, branded biologic product must expire in a given market before biosimilars may enter that market without risk of being sued for patent infringement.
 In addition, an application for a biosimilar product cannot be approved by the FDA until 12 years after the existing, branded product was approved under a Biologics License Application, or BLA.
 The patents for epoetin alfa, an injectable ESA, expired in 2004 in the European Union, and the remaining patents expired between 2012 and 2016 in the United States.
 Because injectable ESAs are biologic products, the introduction of biosimilars into the injectable ESA market in the United States will constitute additional competition for vadadustat if we are able to obtain approval for and commercially launch our product.
 Several biosimilar versions of injectable ESAs are available for sale in the European Union.
-In the United States, Pfizer's biosimilar version of injectable ESAs, Retacrit® (epoetin alfa-epbx), was recently approved by the FDA.
+In the United States, Pfizer's biosimilar version of injectable ESAs, Retacrit® (epoetin alfa-epbx), was approved by the FDA in May 2018.